 Secure Environment layer:

 This layer contains one or multiple secure environments that provide various security services providing adequate protection to sensitive data storage and sensitive function execution.
 The sensitive data includes SE capability, security keys such as long term symmetric keys and asymmetric private keys, local credentials, security policies, identity information, subscription information, and so on.
 The sensitive functions include data encryption, data decryption, and so on.
-Though implementation of secure environments is out of scope of the present document, reference frameworks to interface M2M entities with common tamper-resistant hardware SE are provided in Annex D and L.
+Though implementation of secure environments is out of scope of the present document, reference frameworks to interface M2M entities with common tamper-resistant hardware SE are provided in Annexes D and L.